Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/database.py.md

-change_user_email()     # Changes the users email based on session token get_log_for_mac()       # Get the last time data was pulled from a specific sensor, by looking at the mac address update_log_timestamps() # Update the last time data was pulled from a specific sensor, by looking at the mac address
+change_user_email()     # Changes the users email based on session token get_log_for_mac()       # Get the last time data was pulled from a specific sensor, by looking at the mac address update_log_timestamps() # Update the last time data was pulled from a specific sensor, by looking at the mac address therapist_id_from_cookie() # Retrieves the therapist's ID associated with a given session cookie. connect_patient_to_therapist() # Creates an association between a patient and a therapist in the database.
 ```

 ### How to execute queries